 Across the Spectrum

-Autism is a term for a wide variety of disorders that are sometimes called pervasive developmental disorders (PDD) or autism spectrum disorders (ASD).
+Autism Spectrum Disorder (ASD) is a term used for identifying a pattern of behaviors that include difficulties with social communication skills in combination with atypical and/or repetitive behavior patterns.
 Autism affects children and adults of all races, cultures, and educational and economic backgrounds.
-The intensity, symptoms, behaviors, and types of disorders that are collectively called autism spectrum disorders can range from mild delays to high-functioning Asperger syndrome to cognitive and life-skill impairment (once called mental retardation).
+The intensity, symptoms, behaviors, and types of disorders that are collectively called autism spectrum disorders can range from high functioning, mild delays to cognitive and life-skill impairment (intellectual disability).

-Scientists have recently reported that about 1 in 150 children has an autism spectrum disorder.
+Nationally, the CDC reports that 1 in 68 children has an autism spectrum disorder.
+In New Jersey, it is reported to be 1 in 41.
 Boys are more frequently affected: four out of every five people with autism are male.
 At this time, no one knows what causes autism nor is there a cure for it.
 However, there is a genetic link, so if one child is diagnosed with autism, his/her siblings are at greater risk.

 The period of birth to 3 years old is a critical time in a child’s development.
 That’s why the early detection of autism is crucial to getting the child started on a pathway of treatment to address and improve difficulties.